mhhollomon/yalr/README.md

 will then be available in the action block.

-A terminal whose pattern is a single-quoted string may be referenced either by the name given it, or by the pattern itseld (complete with the quotes).
+A terminal whose pattern is a single-quoted string may be referenced either by the name given it, or by the pattern itself (complete with the quotes).

 If a single-quoted string is used in a rule, but no terminal has been defined with that string, then one is automatically created.
 While this can be very